- Home

 Roads/Surface Water

-Provides maintenance and improvements of the approximately 600 centerline miles of county-owned roads and numerous drainage facilities on Camano and Whidbey islands.
-This includes ongoing work such as installing signs and guardrails, paving, striping, mowing, ditching, cleaning out catch basins and culverts, as well as development of new construction projects to improve safety or operations.
+Roads/Surface Water provides maintenance and improvement of the approximately 600 centerline miles of county-owned roads and numerous drainage facilities on Camano and Whidbey islands.
+This includes ongoing work such as installing signs and guardrails, paving, striping, mowing, ditching, cleaning out catch basins and culverts, as well as the development of new construction projects to improve safety or operations.

 In addition, some staff members are on call 24-hours for quick response to downed trees, snow and ice, and other hazards.